arvindkasale08/billpay_simulator/Readme.md

 **User Story:-**

-As a store-locator I want to:
+As a store-locator user I want to:

 Create a REST API:-